Nontrivial bounds on extractable energy in quantum energy teleportation for gapped manybody systems with a unique ground state: Introduction

 Most literature to date focuses on the optimization of particular measurement/operation pairs to maximize energy transfer in specific Hamiltonians.
-Here we address the complementary question: \emph{How large can the extractable energy be, in principle, for arbitrary local POVMs and arbitrary outcome-dependent local unitaries?} We answer by proving an absolute upper bound that decays exponentially with the separation between measurement and extraction regions for finite-range gapped lattice Hamiltonians with a unique ground state.
+Here we address the complementary question: \emph{How large can the extractable energy be, in principle, for arbitrary local POVMs and arbitrary outcome-dependent local unitaries?} We answer by proving an absolute upper bound that decays exponentially with the separation between measurement and extraction regions for finite-range gapped lattice Hamiltonians with a unique ground state. {Moreover, our result should be treated strictly in the thermodynamic limit.}

 Our proof uses only elementary operator identities together with two rigorous structural inputs for gapped systems: finite-range locality of the Hamiltonian and exponential clustering of ground-state correlations.
 The latter follows from Lieb--Robinson bounds combined with the existence of a spectral gap \cite{HastingsKoma2006, NachtergaeleSims2006}.
 The resulting bound is nonperturbative and explicit up to constants which are in principle computable from the spectral gap, local interaction strength, and the geometric data of the regions involved.